Jump to

 Many of us see Uber as a late night savior for getting home safe after a night out on the town, but for some, it’s more than that.

-There’s a segment of Uber customers who depend on Uber as one of their main forms of transportation.
 Instead of driving their own vehicle or taking the bus into work, they opt to hail Uber rides to handle most of their commuting.

 While this may have its advantages, it also poses the threat of racking up hefty Uber bills throughout the month.
-Luckily, there’s a solution to saving money if you’re a frequent Uber passenger — Uber Ride Pass.

 In this article, we’re going to show you how you can use Uber’s monthly subscription service to save money on your Uber trips throughout the month.